 Like many new products, mattresses may have lingering odors from the manufacturing process.
 These smells typically don’t have an opportunity to air out if the mattress ships compressed, so they may release when you introduce the mattress into your home.

-The Vaya mattress has similar off-gassing odors to other all-foam bed-in-a-box models.
+The Vaya mattress has similar off-gassing odors to other all-foam mattress in a box models.
 While these smells are usually considered harmless, some customers may prefer to unpack their beds in a separate well-ventilated room to give it time to air out.
 Most off-gassing odors should dissipate within two days.

 The Vaya’s medium feel can accommodate side sleepers from any weight group, but it may be most appropriate for those who weigh less than 230 pounds.
 These side sleepers should get the support they need to keep their spines aligned with enough contouring to relieve their pressure points.
 Individuals who weigh over 230 will likely still enjoy ample pressure relief, but their hips could dip into the bed a bit and make it more challenging to maintain proper spinal alignment.